submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 <!-- Image Source: /images/lighthouse/source/controllerWorkFlow.vsdx  -->

 ### Lighthouse DNS Server
-The Lighthouse DNS server runs as an external DNS server which owns the domain supercluster.local.The KubeDNS is configured to forward any request supercluster.local to the Lighthouse DNS server, which uses the MultiClusterService resources that are distributed by the controller for DNS resolution
+The Lighthouse DNS server runs as an external DNS server which owns the domain supercluster.local.
+KubeDNS is configured to forward any request sent to supercluster.local to the Lighthouse DNS server, which uses the MultiClusterService resources that are distributed by the controller for DNS resolution.

-#### WorkFlow
+#### Workflow
 The workflow is as follows.

-- A pod tries to resolve a Service name using the domain name supercluster.local
+- A Pod tries to resolve a Service name using the domain name supercluster.local
-- The KubeDNS forwards the request to the Lighthouse DNS server.
+- KubeDNS forwards the request to the Lighthouse DNS server.
 - The Lighthouse DNS server will use its MultiClusterService cache to try to resolve the request.
 - If a record exists it will be returned, else an NXDomain error will be returned.